April 1, 2019

 4. Use a domain valuation tool

-In addition, valuation tools like Estibot assess the worth based on factors like the extension (.com, .net), keyword relevance, and previous sales of similar domain names.
+In addition, valuation tools like Estibot help you understand how much a domain is worth based on factors like the extension (.com, .net), keyword relevance, and previous sales of similar domain names.
+Domain price negotiation strategy is rooted in your own or your broker’s assessment of what a name is truly worth.

 6. Start negotiations with a reasonable initial offer